linzhiqiu/label_pizza/upload_instructions.md

 projects_data = [
   {
-    "project_name": "Human Test 0",        # Must exist in the database "schema_name": "Questions about Humans",
-    "description": "Test project for human questions",
+    "project_name": "Human Test 0",           # Must exist in the database "schema_name": "Questions about Humans",  # Must exist in the database "description": "Test project for human questions",
     "is_active": False,                       # Set False to archive the project "videos": [
       "human.mp4",
       "pizza.mp4"